AbdassalamAhmad/DevOps_Learning_Journey/Linux/Admin 1/Readme.md

 $ tar -rvf archivename.tar file4 # add file4 to archive.
 $ tar -uvf /root/homes.tar /home # -u: updates an archive, only newer files will be written to the archive.
 $ tar -tvf /root/homes.tar # -t: List contents of archive.
-$ tar -xvf /root/homes.tar -C /tmp # -C: To specify the target directory you want to extract the file to.
+$ tar -xvf /root/homes.tar -C /tmp # -x: to EXTRACT files -C: To specify the target directory you want to extract the file to.
 $ tar -zcvf archive.tar.gz file1 # create an archive and COMPRESS it.
 ```
 - **compress**: compress a file.